Human nose: Cartilages

 The nasal cartilages are the septal, lateral, major alar, and minor alar cartilages.
 The major and minor cartilages are also known as the greater and lesser alar cartilages.
 There is a narrow strip of cartilage called the vomeronasal cartilage that lies between the vomer and the septal cartilage.

 The septal nasal cartilage, extends from the nasal bones in the midline, to the bony part of the septum in the midline, posteriorly.
 It then passes along the floor of the nasal cavity.
-The septum is quadrangular–the upper half is attached to the two lateral nasal cartilages which are fused to the dorsal septum in the midline.
+The septum is quadrangular–the upper half is attached to the two lateral nasal cartilages, which are fused to the dorsal septum in the midline.
 The septum is laterally attached, with loose ligaments, to the bony margin of the anterior nasal aperture, while the inferior ends of the lateral cartilages are free (unattached).
 The three or four minor alar cartilages are adjacent to the lateral cartilages, held in the connective tissue membrane, that connects the lateral cartilages to the frontal process of the maxilla.

 The nasal bones in the upper part of the nose are joined by the midline internasal suture.
 They join with the septal cartilage at a junction known as the rhinion.
-The rhinion is the midpoint of the internasal suture at the join with the cartilage, and from the rhinion to the apex, or tip, the framework is of cartilage.
+The rhinion is the midline junction where the nasal bone meets the septal cartilage.
+From the rhinion to the apex, or tip, the framework is of cartilage.

 The major alar cartilages are thin, U-shaped plates of cartilage on each side of the nose that form the lateral and medial walls of the vestibule, known as the medial and lateral crura.
 The medial crura are attached to the septal cartilage, forming fleshy parts at the front of the nostrils on each side of the septum, called the medial crural footpods.
 The medial crura meet at the midline below the end of the septum to form the columella and lobule.
 The lobule contains the tip of the nose and its base contains the nostrils.
 At the peaks of the folds of the medial crura, they form the alar domes the tip-defining points of the nose, separated by a notch.
 They then fold outwards, above and to the side of the nostrils forming the lateral crura.
 The major alar cartilages are freely moveable and can respond to muscles to either open or constrict the nostrils.

 There is a reinforcing structure known as the nasal scroll that resists internal collapse from airflow pressure generated by normal breathing.
 This structure is formed by the junction between the lateral and major cartilages.
 Their edges interlock by one scrolling upwards and one scrolling inwards.